Optimizing two-qubit gates for ultracold fermions in optical lattices: Robustness against system impurities

 \section{Robustness against system impurities}

 For the optimizations in the previous sections, we have assumed perfect conditions which will not be given in realistic experiments.
-We now analyze possible deviations form that perfect scenario and consider their effect on the behavior of the atoms.
+We now analyze possible deviations from an idealized scenario and consider their effect on the behavior of the atoms.